Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "So there Keeda was, moving on from flowers to gems.
 He was sounding the rock, delving for the biggest, brightest stone he could bring back, when into our tale waltzes little Feeko.
 Feeko was *not* like Keeda.
 Where Keeda was big, Feeko was little.
 Keeda was sleek, Feeko was scruffy.
 Keeda had wealth and a whole *harem* of females.
 He had his own Clan!
 Feeko was nobody at all.
 But he saw what Keeda didn’t: he saw that Anttiri needed help.
 All those gifts were just *piling up.* The *shumyu* had wilted, the tree blossoms covered the garden, and all the other gifts Keeda had brought her filled Anttiri’s home until she could barely move.

-"So, one day, when Keeda wasn’t around to challenge him to a duel and break his back, Feeko just...started cleaning her garden.
+"So, one day, when Keeda wasn’t around to challenge him to a duel and break his back, Feeko just... started cleaning her garden.
 He swept up the blossoms, he tidied away the dead bloom, he took care of all the stuff she hadn’t been able to ‘cuz she was too busy with Keeda.
 Keeda didn’t notice any of this, of course: he was too busy trying to bring her a cloud from the sky.
 But Anttiri noticed.

-"Of course...by now, Anttiri was fed up with males.
+"Of course... by now, Anttiri was fed up with males.
 She just wanted to be left alone, and she certainly didn’t want some little scruffy Clanless trying to woo her when she was turning down even the likes of Keeda.
 But Feeko never actually tried to woo her.
 He just worked.
 He never asked for anything, never tried to intrude on her time.
 He just did what needed doing, humbly."

 "Eventually,’ Daar jumped in, "Anttiri came down to visit Feeko.
 See ‘ta me, *that’s* the most bestest part.
 An’ *you* stay put, Loor."
 He growled low next to Loor’s ear, "I ain’t done wit’ you."